Browsing Tag

 “I understand” in Tunisian Arabic

-In Tunisian Arabic, "I understand" is written using the Latin script as: Fhemtek In Tunisian Arabic, using the Arabic script, it is written as: فهمتك Listen to this word pronounced (audio) Examples in sentences or…
+In Tunisian Arabic, "I understand" is written using the Latin script as: Fhemtek Using the Arabic script, it is written as: فهمتك Listen to this word pronounced (audio) Examples in sentences or statements "I…

 “How old…?” in Lebanese Arabic